sanjeevkumarraob/react-native-pos-printer/README.md

 ### iOS

 This module supports auto-linking for React Native 0.60 and above.
+All required SDK files are included in the package.

 1. Install the pods: